amigavision/amigavision.github.io/best.md

 From a technical perspective, these systems are best understood as preconfigured emulation boxes rather than authentic Amiga implementations.
 They offer no meaningful accuracy or latency advantages over a well-configured Raspberry Pi 5, while costing substantially more and offering less flexibility.

-Thus, they are considered irrelevant in this comparison.
+Thus, they are considered irrelevant, and not included in the comparison table below.

 ## Vampire V4 FPGA *&* A6000 {#vampire}